pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.md

 - source scanning (`blob-source-scan-template`)
 - image scanning (`private-image-scan-template`)

-If you're targeting a namespace that doesn't match the one configured in the Tanzu Application Platform profiles, for example if `grype.namespace` is not the same as the one you're writing the workload to, you can install these in such namespace by making use of the `tanzu package install` command as described in [Install Supply Chain Security Tools - Scan](../install-components.md#install-scst-scan):
+If you are targeting a namespace that does not match the one configured in the Tanzu Application Platform profiles, for example if `grype.namespace` is not the same as the one you are writing the workload to, you can install these in such namespace by making use of the `tanzu package install` command as described in [Install Supply Chain Security Tools - Scan](../install-components.md#install-scst-scan):